How to Change Your Personal Information at a Minnesota DMV

 If you’re replacing your driver’s license or ID as a current resident of the state, you won’t automatically get a new one.
 Instead, you’ll need to follow the same steps as renewing it, which includes paying a small fee.

-When you’re updating your personal info with us, don’t forget to also update your vehicle registration.
-The process usually goes pretty quickly since you might already have most of the info needed.
+When you’re updating your personal info with us, don’t forget also to update your vehicle registration.
+The process usually goes quickly since you might already have most of the needed information.
 Just remember to bring some extra cash to cover the fees that may apply.

 For More Information and Guidance

-And if you want more information, be sure to check out our other Minnesota DMV guides, which offer valuable insights into various DMV processes such as licensing, registration, vehicle titling, and more!
+And if you want more information, check out our other Minnesota DMV guides, which offer valuable insights into various DMV processes such as licensing, registration, vehicle titling, and more.